Aye Ne Win

-Aye Ne Win (အေးနေဝင်း; born on 15 November 1976) is a Burmese businessman and former political inmate who spent 11 years in prison for a high treason with plotting to overthrow the Senior General Than Shwe' regime in 2002 along with his two brothers and father, and was released in 2013.
+Aye Ne Win (အေးနေဝင်း; born 15 November 1976) is a Burmese businessman and former political inmate who spent 11 years in prison for a high treason with plotting to overthrow the Senior General Than Shwe' regime in 2002 along with his two brothers and father, and was released in 2013.
 He is the grandson of former dictator Ne Win.

 Career

 Aye Ne Win founded a gang named Scorpion, which earned notoriety for committing terrors, abuse, and harassment of the public.

 In 2002, he and his two brothers Kyaw Ne Win, Zwe Ne Win and father Aye Zaw Win were found guilty of plotting to attempt to stage a coup against the then-military regime led by Senior General Than Shwe.
 They were sentenced to death and also received a life prison sentence for mutiny.
 However they had been in prison for 11 years.
 He was released from prison under a presidential pardon in November 2013.

 After his release, he has been a prolific user of social media and has been spotted at many public events, including commemorations for fallen soldiers of the Myanmar Army.
 He has spoken with numerous local and international media outlets, discussing a range of topics including his political and religious views, the continued role of the military in Myanmar's political life and his business dealings.
 Aye Ne Win was accused by Burmese activist Maung Zarni of being one of the key financiers of the extremist Buddhist nationalist group known as Ma Ba Tha.
 He is also known for his outspoken Islamophobic views and support for the Rohingya genocide.
 He reportedly runs several biased media outlets, and cooperates the military generals.
 He was involved in personal attacks against Rohingya rights activists through his social media posts.